maiertech/template-sveltekit-package/README.md

 You probably don't need this template and should just run `npx sv create`.

-This is a [SvelteKit](https://svelte.dev/docs/kit/introduction) package project which I use as a [GitHub template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template):
+This is a [SvelteKit](https://svelte.dev/docs/kit/introduction) package project which I use as a [GitHub template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 ## Keeping dependencies up-to-date

-I update dependencies in this template regularly.
-Run `npx sv create` to regenerate a SvelteKit packageproject into the existing directory.
+Before updating the dependencies in this template, delete `eslint.config.js` because it will not be regenerated if it exists already.
+Then run `npx sv create` to regenerate a Svelte library project into the existing directory.

 ### Where would you like your project to be created?